jamesgrams/guystation/README.md

 * Screencast sound cuts out when entering or exiting a Nintendo 64 game.
 * Updating GuyStation may give new and updated files root ownership, which may not be correct.
 * PC game extra files aren't deleted on update to a new rom.
-* The same button/key/axis cannot be mapped to multiple buttons on the Sega Genesis.
 * There is a Samba delay sometimes, so you might not be able to launch a game immediately after updating ("No ROM found for game").
 Especially since updating uses the main server to process the request.
-* There may be an issue in Samba mode when playing a 3DS or Wii game for the first time on a samba mount that has been saved on another host/mount.
-The save may be overwritten as the mount initiliazes first time setup.
 * They may be an issue with setting multiplayer PS2 keyboard keys.
 * Updating a game files doesn't update save names, so the saves likely won't be read.
 This is by design, because if you upload a different game, you don't want it reading old files.
 It does create an inconvenience in some circumstances, however.
 * Speech input isn't played back.
-* The "Hey Cocoa" file expires after 30 days.
 * EZ Config Issues
     * PS2 can only have keyboard controls set with EZ configuration.
     * NGC EZ configuration will set the device to the Dolphin internal name for a virtual keyboard when a control is set to a keyboard key (with the exception of the screenshot control) as Dolphin requires a device name with controls.
 It will set the device to gamepad when a control is set to a gamepad button/axis a gamepad.
 The custom version of Dolphin will recognize devices as game controllers if the evdev device name matches one of a set of keywords (gamepad, joystick, controller, joypad).
 Other devices are recognized as keyboards.
 This system isn't perfect.